JeissonRuiz02/adipa-market-intel/README.md

 - **Lazy API:** transformations are planned and optimized before execution.
 For datasets that grow over time, this makes a real difference.
 - **Lower memory footprint:** Polars uses Apache Arrow internally.
 For the heavy pipeline running in a container limited to 1 GB, this matters.
 - **Explicit expressions:** transformation code is more readable and less error-prone than Pandas indexing.

+### Why the heavy pipeline doesn't use Prefect as scheduler

+`prefect==2.19.9` conflicts with the version of pydantic installed in the same image (`TypeError: 'type' object is not iterable`).
+Rather than downgrade pydantic and risk breaking Polars or connectorx, the heavy worker runs on a 24-hour shell loop via `entrypoint.sh` — fully autonomous, no Prefect dependency.

+This reinforces isolation: the heavy container has zero overlap with the orchestrator. `flows/analyze_market.py` exists as a Prefect-wrapped version of the same logic for on-demand manual runs.
+Migrating to Prefect 3.x (which resolves the pydantic conflict natively) is the clean fix for a second iteration.

 ### Why connectorx for reading Postgres?